-7. The proposed development shall adhere to the Noise and Vibration Management Plans (NWMP) and comply with appropriate noise and vibration limits set out in the Environmental Impact Assessment Report in respect of the overall development at Ringsend Wastewater Treatment Plant and the development of the Regional Biosolids Facility.
-During the construction and demolition phases, the proposed development shall comply with British Standard 5228 Noise Control on Construction and open sites Part 1, code of practice for basic information and procedures for noise control.
+7. The development shall adhere to the Noise and Vibration Management Plans (NWMP) and comply with appropriate noise and vibration limits set out in the EIAR in respect of the overall development at Ringsend wastewater treatment plant and the development of the RBSF.

+During the construction and demolition phases, the proposal development shall comply with British Standard 5228 Noise Control on Construction and open sites Part 1.
+Code of practice for basic information and procedures for noise control.